-NOTICE: The Ohio Department of Medicaid (ODM) is implementing a new provider application system called Provider Network Module (PNM), the new single front door platform for Medicaid Providers.
-In preparation for these upcoming changes in the Ohio Department of Aging (ODA) provider certification process, applications to be certified as a Participant Directed or Non-Agency (non-business entity) provider must have been submitted and completed by April 15, 2021.
+NOTICE: The Ohio Department of Medicaid (ODM) is introducing a new provider application system called Provider Network Module (PNM), the new single front door platform for Medicaid Providers.
+ODM will roll-out the new PNM system for all new and existing Ohio Medicaid Providers later this year.
 Learn more.

 Prior to applying for certification, please read and understand the conditions of participation and service requirements for which you are seeking certification.
 View this information as well as all current effective rules.

 Choices Home Care Attendant Service is a service designed to provide supportive services specific to the needs of an individual consumer with impaired physical or cognitive functioning.
 Allowable home care attendant services include, but are not limited to:

 - Personal assistance with bathing, dressing, grooming, caring for nail, hair and oral hygiene, shaving, deodorant application, skin care, foot care, ear care, feeding, toileting, ambulation, changing position in bed, assistance with transfers, normal range of motion, and nutrition and fluid intake;

 - General household assistance with the planning, preparation and clean-up of meals, laundry, bed-making, dusting, vacuuming, shopping and other errands, the replacement of furnace filters, waste disposal, seasonal yard care and snow removal;